KacobJeith/HeepDev/README.md

 1. Clone the repo
 2. Open a terminal and navigate to the FrontEnd/FlowChart directory
 3. Type `npm install` to install all front end dependencies.
-4. Type "npm run bs" to build and start the FlowChart
+4. Type `npm run bs` to build and start the FlowChart
 5. Open a terminal and navigate to the Server directory
-6. Type "python TestPLCServer.py" to start the server that will listen to devices on the network.
+6. Type `python TestPLCServer.py` to start the server that will listen to devices on the network.
 7. Connect Devices and view the front end by opening a web browser and going to your-IP:3001

 ## Heep General Architecture